-Your ribs are showing because you’re likely underweight in terms of BMI—like I was.
+Your ribs might be showing because you’re likely underweight in terms of BMI—like I used to be.

 In the top photo of this article (taken for a photography class assignment), I was 21 years old, 6’0 feet tall (183cm in height), and yet I only weighed 130 pounds (59kg).

 If you look at the chart below, you can see that’s in the underweight category for BMI.
 This means I was in a category of bodyweight likely to have health problems due to low weight.

 And that was true for me as well—I did have health problems connected to being too light.
 I got into lifting weights because of my crippling chronic tendonitis (also known as tendinosis) and I was missing a patch of hair in my beard (alopecia.)

 The reason I couldn’t see abs but I could see my ribs, is because even though I was dangerously underweight, I still had belly fat.
 This kind of fat is especially bad because of what it signals about your health.

 From the Mayo Clinic page “Belly fat in men: Why weight loss matters“: